 If you are using older Teflon cookware and you notice that it’s beginning to peel or pit slightly in the pan that means PTFE’s are being cooked in your food and slowly killing you.

-An alternative nonstick cookware can be found in many “ceramic coatings” but they all have a life expectancy of about 15% or maybe a couple years against that of Teflon.
+Alternative nonstick cookware can be found in many “ceramic coatings” but they all have a life expectancy of about 15% or maybe a couple of years against that of Teflon.

-A third alternative can be cast iron which hass been around since the 19th century and can be seasoned to perform as a nonstick pan using coconut oil
+A third alternative can be cast iron which has been around since the 19th century and can be seasoned to perform as a nonstick pan using coconut oil

-What is a good choice of protein for my African Grey.
-She is nine tears old.
+What is a good choice of protein for my African Grey?
+She is nine years old.